-This approach also exemplifies the broader integration of neuro-symbolic AI with conceptual modeling techniques, a synergy that showcases the objectives of semantic-driven systems engineering [8].
-In that context, the prospects of combining LLMs and conceptual modeling to enhance the semantics and reasoning capabilities of engineering systems are discussed.
-Similarly, our work brings together the pattern recognition and learning strengths of neuro-symbolic AI with the simplification of complex configuration processes through conceptual modeling.
-This integration not only simplifies the configuration of IoT platforms but also ensures that the resulting system is effectively addressing the identified requirements (cf. Table 1).
-Future works will aim to test the interoperability of the Instantiator Pipeline and IoT2Model with other open-source IoT platforms like the one presented in [17].
+The IoT2Model method bridges this gap by allowing users to create models that represent scenario-specific rules, thereby enabling more granular control and customization of IoT deployments.
+This extension exemplifies the broader integration of neuro-symbolic AI with conceptual modeling techniques, showcasing the objective of semantic-driven systems engineering (cf. [8]).
+By combining the pattern recognition and learning strengths of neurosymbolic AI with the simplification of complex configuration processes through conceptual modeling, our approach not only simplifies IoT platform configuration but also ensures that the resulting system effectively addresses the identified requirements (cf. Table 1).
+Future works will aim to test the interoperability of the Instantiator Pipeline and IoT2Model with other open-source IoT platforms like the one presented in [18].